Brilliant NHS!

 Recovery began painfree with a frozen bottom half.
 Then the hard work started.

-As the anaesthetic were off a mass of painkillers held the worst of surging pain at bay.
+As the anaesthetic wore off, a mass of painkillers held the worst of surging pain at bay.
 Crutches were produced, awkward bloody things, for me to begin to master.

 Two days later I was discharged.
 Here, my luck has held.
 My married daughter who runs a set of Radio music networks has come to stay in my ground floor flat to manage the start of the long haul to full recovery, beginning with literally, waiting on me hand and foot and acting as my exercise coach.
 She runs her broadcasting stations and her family mainly from my spare bedroom.
 My mobility is very restricted I cannot move around with hot liquids and food.
 The crutches take up all my dexterity.
 How people manage without family or a generous social care package I simply cannot imagine.